-Federal Communications Commission Chairman Julius Genachowski is making the opening volley of his nationwide broadband plan a doozey.
+WASHINGTON: Federal Communications Commission Chairman Julius Genachowski is making the opening volley of his nationwide broadband plan a doozey.
 The chairman intends to codify network neutrality, by which Internet service providers are prohibited from constraining bandwidth or blocking certain content.
-The issue was so contentious during the telecom reform debate on Capital Hill in 2006 that it brought subsequent legislation to a screeching halt.
+He intends to start with the commission’s existing “Four Freedoms,” a set of voluntary principles developed by former FCC Chairman Michael Powell in 2004.
+The issue was so contentious during the 2006 telecom reform debate on Capital Hill that it brought the pending legislation to a screeching halt.

-“These principles can be summarized as: Network operators cannot prevent users from accessing the lawful Internet content, applications, and services of their choice, nor can they prohibit users from attaching non-harmful devices to the network,” Genachowski said in prepared remarks lsat month at the Brookings Institute.
+“These principles can be summarized as: Network operators cannot prevent users from accessing the lawful Internet content, applications, and services of their choice, nor can they prohibit users from attaching non-harmful devices to the network,” Genachowski said in prepared remarks today at the Brookings Institute.

 Two additional parameters would prevent Internet access providers from content discrimination while allowing for “reasonable” network management, and require operational transparency from ISPs.

 Genachowski will start the process of codifying network neutrality in Notice of Proposed Rulemaking at the commission’s regular October meeting.

 “This is not about government regulation of the Internet,” he said.
 “It’s about fair rules of the road for companies that control access to the Internet.”